iambmelt/OData-V4.0-Vocabularies/README.md

 #### Data Modification Capabilities

 ## Measures
-Terms describing monetary amounts and measured quantities
+Terms describing monetary amounts and measured quantities.

 - `ISOCurrency` - The currency for this monetary amount as an [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217) currency code
 - `Scale` - The number of significant decimal places in the scale part (less than or equal to the number declared in the Scale facet)